ydirson/gl-streaming/INTERNALS.md

 A message with output parameters uses `wait_for_data`, and subsequently finds those results in `tmp_buf`.

+When a client starts, it sends a handshake `get_context` message to check the server's protocol version, and get the size of the server-created window.

+### batched commands

 A message that does not need `tmp_buf` for those usages is accumulated into `tmp_buf` using `GLS_PUSH_BATCH`, until one of those conditions